 Green Onions – This recipe uses both white and green part of green onions

 Oil – Use any vegetable oil.
 Replace oil with ghee or butter for a richer curry.

-Spice Powders – To enhance the flavors, add in some spice powders such as coriander powder, Kashmiri red chili powder, turmeric powder, and garam masala powder.
+Spice Powders – To enhance the flavors, add some spice powders such as coriander powder, Kashmiri red chili powder, turmeric powder, and garam masala powder.

 Milk & Cream – These two ingredients form the creamy base of Paneer Green Onion Curry.
-You can skip adding cream if you are making it for your everyday meals.
+You can skip adding cooking cream if you are making it for your everyday meals.

 The cream can be replaced with malai.

 Tomato – To add that much-needed tartness and color, you will need both canned tomato puree and fresh tomatoes.

 Ketchup – Tomato Ketchup add a sweet tangy taste to the curry.